Love and Pigeons: Plot

 After that conflict, Nadezhda sinks into depression.
 The children are also offended by their father, especially Lyonka, who threatens to kill him as soon as he sees him.
 At the same time, the life together of Raisa and Vasily living together in harmony does not work out because they are people of "different social strata."
 Furthermore, Vasily misses his family.
 As a result, he leaves Raisa.

 For Nadezhda it is the third day, she lies sad on the bed; the children, Uncle Mitya and Baba Shura are trying to comfort her.
 Lyudka was going to leave in a few days for the city.
 However, they get into a quarrel with their mother, as Nadezhda remembers her how she came to her from the city.
 As a result, she apologizes to her daughter for yelling at her.
 Olya asks Lyudka not to leave as all three of them burst into tears.

 Uncle Mitya jokingly said that there would be a flood due to all their tears.
 Baba Shura mentioned how much he "drank blood" from her.
 The four of them pounce on him with accusations, go out into the street, and happen to see Vasily come.
 A big scandal comes about as Vasily leaves.
 Nadezhda asks Baba Shura to tell him to come to the river.
 They secretly meet at this hideaway for 2 months.
 Vasily finds out that Nadezhda is pregnant and decides to return home.
-They climb into the dovecote and see that Lenka has returned from college.
-Nadezhda goes out into the street, Lenka told her that he was being taken to the army, and he asks her to call his father.
-The film ends with Lenka being sent off to the army while launching his pigeons into the sky.
+They climb into the dovecote and see that Lyonka has returned from college.
+Nadezhda goes out into the street, Lyonka told her that he was being taken to the army, and he asks her to call his father.
+The film ends with Lyonka being sent off to the army while launching his pigeons into the sky.